Accelerating Into 2010

 And even though there we're great prizes for the top three winners, thanks to the generosity of the Advisory Board, we soon discovered that we would all spend the next 90 days working together receiving coaching and sharing information.
 So regardless of the results, we we're all winners!
 I can only imagine where these businesses will be in 90 days!

-I was recently chatting with a good friend at Outland outfitting the other day, they manage a remarkable manitoba outfitter.
+I was recently chatting with a good friend at wallace living the other day, they manage a very good housing provider.
 Anyhow, they motivated me to create this informative article so I thought it was worth mentioning the company.

 Oh, I guess you want to know the results.
 Well, I didn't win.
 But I did come in second!
 I did win some amazing prizes, but as I have already stated, the community that we will build together as a team will help us move our businesses forward and learn from each other.
 I can hardly wait to share more with you after our first meeting.